-While the overall enplanement forecast for the 2023 Budget reflects a passenger recovery within 2.8% of 2019 pre-pandemic passenger levels, international travel recovery has been significantly lower.
-The 2023 Budget for international passengers still lags 10.2% below 2019 pre-pandemic passenger levels.
+While the overall enplanement forecast for the 2023 Budget reflects a passenger recovery within 5.7% of 2019 pre-pandemic passenger levels, international travel was slower to recover until 2022.
+Strong international passenger recovery in 2022 means that international passenger recovery is now expected to be closely aligned with overall passenger recovery by year-end 2023.
+International passenger levels are now expected to be 5.6% below 2019 volume by year-end 2023.

 In a continuing effort to manage costs during this prolonged recovery phase, the focus of the 2023 Budget is to strategically increase the operating expense budget to support the returning passenger volumes, closely align budget increases with key airport initiatives, and increase operating expenses in specific areas required to support the growing airport capital program.
 These planned budget increases include increasing headcount in key areas, pay increases to retain and attract necessary staffing, and targeted increases to non-payroll expense.